curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 statefile: state.nv

 material: black

 ```
 * `name`: name of the cabinet, usually the same name of the ROM. if the ROM is `dkong.zip`, then the cabinet asset file name is `dkong.zip` too and the name of the cabinet is `dkong`.
-Please don't confuse files, that usually happens because cabinet assets and ROMs have the same file name, but, by using this way, it's easy to know witch cabinet asset is made for each ROM, just store those files in different folders.
+Please don't confuse files, that usually happens because cabinet assets and ROMs have the same file name, but, by using this way, it's easy to know witch cabinet asset is made for each [[ROM]], just store those files in different folders.
-> Remember: We are unable to distribute ROMs; you must be the owner of the ROM in order to use it.
 * `year`: game distribution year[^1]
-* `rom`: file name of the rom file.
+* `rom`: file name of the [[ROM]] file.
 * `timetoload`: (optional) Time to load is the time that the engine wait after load the game.
 It tells MAME to load the game, wait N timetoload seconds, and then tells it to insert a coin.
 There isn't any way to know when MAME finished the boot phase, then the only way is to wait.
 Obviously not all games take the same, and because of that we need to configure `timetoload`.
 To obtain a `timetoload` just counts the seconds that the boot phase take.
 * `md5sum`: MD5 can be used as a [checksum](https://en.wikipedia.org/wiki/Checksum) to verify [data integrity](https://en.wikipedia.org/wiki/Data_integrity) against unintentional corruption ([Wikipedia](https://en.wikipedia.org/wiki/MD5)).
-We registered [in this database](https://curif.notion.site/AGE-of-Joy-Rom-compatibility-Database-a3793cebeb5c4a7f9b1cd2c3306d2ee1) the MD5 of each ROM that we knows works well in AGE of Joy.
 To verify if your ROM is the same that the one we tested, go to [this page](https://curif.github.io/AgeOfJoy-ROMCRC/index.html) and get the MD5 of your ROM, compare it with the registered, must be the same.
-* `enablesavestate`: Enable it (true) if AGE of Joy should save the state after the `timetoload` period.
-This key is optional, defaults to false. [^2]
+* ~~`enablesavestate`: Enable it (true) if AGE of Joy should save the state after the `timetoload` period.
+This key is optional, defaults to false. [^2]~~
-* `statefile`: file name of the state file.
-This key is optional, defaults to `state.nv`. [^2]
+* ~~`statefile`: file name of the state file.
+This key is optional, defaults to `state.nv`. [^2]~~
 * `material`: (optional) a material to use for all parts of the cabinet. materials are explained below.
+#### Optional keys:

+- author: cabinet author Nik name.
+- comments: any extra relevant information

 ### The `enablesavestate` key

+> [!warning] states isn't working and was  deprecated.

 Each game has its own boot process, which is initiated when the arcade gallery owner powers on the cabinet.
 Bypassing the boot process is a desirable feature that allows the player to skip the boot process every time he or she wants to play.

 To avoid this process, AGE of Joy saves the game's state (memory, CPU states, etc.) after the 'timetoload' period of time has passed.
 The game will re-start at that point the next time it is run, skipping the boot load phase and arriving at the point where the game is ready to accept the first coin.
 It's similar to how a computer goes and back from hibernation.